 Each SRV Group company is responsible for the processing of personal data conducted under its own business operations for the purposes and with the legal basis set out in this Privacy Statement and may use the necessary personal data collected by other group companies for the same purposes.

-2 In matters relating to this register, please contact
+2 Contact information inn matters relating to this register

 SRV Group Plc

 3 Register name

 4 Purpose and basis of the processing of personal data